Logitech moves away from computer mouse, looks to wireless

 Logitech has at best managed slow sales growth for six of the past seven years.
 However, underlying demand for new products and action to cut costs and raise prices are positioning it for sustained growth in coming years, it said.

-Shares of the Lausanne-based company traded up 4.4 percent at 1450 GMT (10.50a.m.
-EDT) on the Zurich stock exchange following the report, leading gains on the 25-component STOXX Europe 600 Technology index.
+Shares of the Lausanne-based company traded up 2.2 percent at midday on the Zurich stock exchange, following the report.

 PRICE HIKES PLANNED